 Thanks to Homestead Growers for the butternut squash!

-2 Cut the necks of the squashes off of the bases.
-Peel each neck and slice it into thin slices, about 1/8th of an inch thick.
+- Cut the necks of the squashes off of the bases, and peel each neck.
+Using a sharp knife or mandoline, slice each squash into thin slices, about ⅛th of an inch thick.

-3 Drop the slices into the boiling water and boil for 2 minutes (this allows the squash to get crispy when baked).
-After 2 minutes, carefully drain and rinse under the faucet until the slices are cool to the touch.
-Pat the slices with a towel to remove excess water.
+- Drop the slices into the boiling water and boil for 2 minutes (this allows the squash to become crispy when baked).
+After 2 minutes, carefully drain and rinse the slices until they are cool to the touch.
+Pat the slices dry with a towel to remove excess water.

-4 Cover two baking sheets with parchment paper, and top them with slices.
-Be careful that the slices do not touch.
-Brush with a bit of olive oil, sprinkle on a little kosher salt, and top with finely grated Parmesan cheese.
+- Cover two baking sheets with parchment paper and place the slices on top, taking care that the slices do not touch.
+Brush the slices with a bit of olive oil, sprinkle with kosher salt, and top with finely grated Parmesan cheese.

-Enjoy!
-Once cooled, store in an airtight container for up to one week.
+- Once cooled, store the chips in an airtight container for up to one week.